SavoniaUAS/sami-analysis/README.md

 This is a data exploration and transforming tool for [Savonia Measurements System (SaMi)](http://sami.savonia.fi/).
 Goal of this project is to help exploratory data analysis of [time series](https://en.wikipedia.org/wiki/Time_series) data (for example recorded sensor values).
 Tool can also be used for just loading and transforming SaMi data to different format or as basis for more general time series analysis web app.

+There are some screenshots in the "screenshots" folder.

 ## Features

 - Written completely in R language as [Shiny](https://shiny.rstudio.com/) web app